Summer School 2025

 - Global value chains

-We have the largest concentration of business network analysts in Europe, applying the techniques of organisational network analysis to a wide range of business problems, re-conceiving individual firms, organisations and markets as structured relationships.
+We have one of the largest concentration of business network analysts in Europe, applying the techniques of organisational network analysis to a wide range of business problems, re-conceiving individual firms, organisations and markets as structured relationships.

 NUSC Summer School in Network and Data Science

-Mon 19th - Fri 23rd June 2023
+Mon 9th - Fri 13th June 2025

 The courses are aimed to equip postgraduate students, researchers and social science practitioners with skills to apply in practical projects.
 This is an in-person event only.